wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 ## configureStore()

-My original code to create the Redux store is looking like this:
+My original code to create the Redux store looks like this:

 ```js
 // old store.js